Auction News

 Image by Kegun Morkin courtesy of Sotheby's.

-A 1930s vehicle apparently found in a manure heap on a farm in Ethiopia is now one of the star items at a standout vintage car auction.
+A 1930s Mercedes found in a manure heap on a farm in Ethiopia is now one of the star items at a standout vintage car auction.

 The 1935 Mercedes-Benz 500 K ‘Caracciola’ Special Coupe is a one-off and said to be the most desirable car ever made by the German marque.

-Carracciola won a hatful of trophies with Mercedes Benz, and still hold the world record for the fastest speed recorded on a public road at 268.9 mph.
+Caracciola won a hatful of trophies with Mercedes-Benz, and still holds the world record for the fastest speed recorded on a public road at 268.9 mph.

 Dr Milton Roth and Bill Post, well-known US car collectors, had owned the car, but it had not been seen in public since 1980.